 Model selection guidance

 One of the most impactful things an admin can do is set clear guidance for users on which model to use for which tasks.
-Model choice has a direct and significant impact on token consumption—Opus can consume several times more tokens than Sonnet for the same task.
+Model choice has a direct and significant impact on spend.

 The right model for the right task